 Why do dogs bark?

 - Excitement - if your dog is excited he may bark to let you know.
 Look for a wagging tail and a wiggly body.
+Your dog also might be trying to tell you company has pulled into your driveway, someone they like is walking by the window, or its time to eat.

-- Playing - When your dog is playing he might bow with his rear end in the air and wag his tail as he barks, encouraging you (or another dog) to play
+- Playing - When your dog is playing he might bow with his rear end in the air and wag his tail as he barks, encouraging you (or another dog) to play with them.
+This might only be a few barks and is not something you want to discourage if you can help it.

 - Protecting territory - If your pet barks every time the mailman comes within 3 feet of your home this may be because he is protecting his territory.
+Same goes for any strangers (people or animal) that venture on to your property.

 - Danger - If there is a physical hazard like a fire or car accident your pet may be barking to alert you.